This herb-crusted pork tenderloin can make a simple weeknight dinner feel like a fancy weekend feast without any of the fuss.

 Herb Crusted Pork Tenderloin

-I used fresh herbs on this roast, but you could also use dried and they would work just as well.
+This herb-crusted pork tenderloin recipe calls for fresh herbs but you could also use dried and they would work just as well.

 - Prep Time: 10 minutes